jamesrchapman/SiriusSolus_CM50153/Notes.md

 Right now, it seems like the biggest problem is that a dog probably won't wear an insulin pump, like ever, without fucking it up majorly.

+Other Considerations:
+monitoring without being at home remote feeder

 ## Bottleneck

 ## Reinforcement